 If you are looking for a simple answer though, then PCIe x1 slot is the one to go for.
 Currently, there is no PCIe wireless card powerful enough to leverage the bandwidth of a higher PCIe lane count and hence none require a larger PCIe slot.

 Let us look into PCIe Wireless Card, PCIe Lanes and PCIe Slots a bit.

 In order to understand why a PCIe x1 slot is sufficient for WiFi card, you have to understand a bit of PC jargon.

 A PCIe lane is basically like a highway through which data travels to and fro the PCIe slot.
-The more lanes a PCIe slot has, the higher would be the throughout (speed in layman’s terms) of the slot the expansion card attaches to attaches.
+The more lanes a PCIe slot has, the higher would be the throughout rate (speed in layman’s terms) of the expansion card that attaches to it.

-The more demanding an expansion card is, the more PCIe lanes it required.
+The more demanding an expansion card is, the more PCIe lanes it requires.

 The throughput rate of each lane differs from generation to generation.

 The table above shows that the throughput of a single PCIe lane, x1, is 0.50 GB/s on PCIe v.2.
 However a single PCIe x1 v3.0 lane has a 0.985 GB/s throughput.